eviatarbach/parasweep/README.md

 A Python script for running simulations in parallel.
 Similar to GNU Parallel, but facilitates parameter sweeps by allowing you to insert parameters (using the [Mako template library](http://www.makotemplates.org/)) for each simulation instance into whatever configuration format your simulation uses.

+Advantages:
+- don't have to build a parser in your simulation, just use its current configuration files
+- easily specify parameter sweeps using ranges
+- convenient mapping between each parameter set and the simulation ID in the form of an N-dimensional array, allowing for slicing, etc.
+- easy post-processing with a Python function

 Dependencies:
 - numpy
 - xarray